 - Dunsborough: Cape Naturaliste lighthouse and the famous Dunsborough bakery.

-- Eagle Bay Brewery: The perfect blend of rural and coastal views, this brewery is renowned for its craft beers, quality wine and food.
+- Eagle Bay Brewery: The perfect blend of rural and coastal views, this south west brewery is renowned for its craft beers, quality wine and food.

 - Meelup Beach: Arguably one of WA’s best swimming spots with plenty of shade and pretty coastal walks.